chito365/uk/_posts/1/7/2021-04-05-alice-glass.md

-Her debut album, Crystal Castles, was listed as #39 on the New Musical Express list of the greatest 100 albums of the decade.
+Her debut album, Crystal Castles, was listed as number 39 on the New Musical Express list of the greatest 100 albums of the decade.